 Although you may be able to accurately estimate your entertainment, food, and transportation costs in retirement, health care is the one major outlay that is unpredictable and expensive.

-Fidelity estimates that on average a 65-year-old retired couple needs $300,000 to spend on health care over the course of retirement3.
-For planning purposes, you may want to factor in an even higher number, because many people experience above-average expenses—often due to chronic illnesses, longevity, or long-term care costs.
+Fidelity estimates that on average a 65-year-old retired couple needs $330,000 in assets set aside today (after tax) to pay for expected health care expenses through average life expectancy.3 For planning purposes, you may want to factor in an even higher number, because many people experience above-average expenses—often due to chronic illnesses, longevity, or long-term care costs.

 Tip: According to research by Fidelity Financial Solutions, you should plan on factoring in approximately 15% of your retirement expenses will be related to health care expenses, year in and year out.
 In general, the more health issues you expect, the higher the retirement income replacement rate you may want to work into your retirement income plans.